How is your student connecting to UWM?

 Discuss a plan

-Ask your students about how they intend to navigate situations related to the use of alcohol and other drugs within the college environment.
+Ask your student how they intend to navigate situations related to the use of alcohol and other drugs within the college environment.
 Emphasize that having a plan is essential.
 Check in with them often to discuss what they have experienced academically, legally, and socially as a result of their decisions, and help them to develop new strategies, as needed.

-Promote connections to campus
+Promote making connections

 Reinforce positive coping techniques